advocations/skype/Skype/UCWA/setIsTyping_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 The presence of this resource indicates that the user can broadcast her typing status.
-This resource will start a short timer on the server during which the user will show up in the [typingParticipants (UCWA)](typingParticipants_ref.md) for this[conversation (UCWA)](conversation_ref.md).
-If the resource is not used again within that time, the user will be removed from [typingParticipants (UCWA)](typingParticipants_ref.md).
+This resource will start a short timer on the server during which the user will show up in the [typingParticipants](typingParticipants_ref.md) for this [conversation](conversation_ref.md).
+If the resource is not used again within that time, the user will be removed from [typingParticipants](typingParticipants_ref.md).

 ### Properties